-Parents of students in grades 3-12 can routinely monitor absences by accessing their student's information on the Parent Portal on the ACS web site (www.auburnschools.org).
+Parents of students in grades 3-12 can routinely monitor absences by accessing their student's information on the Parent Portal at (http://auburncs.powerschool.com/public).
 If a parent has a question or concern about an absence, the parent should contact the school as soon as possible.